SecKatie/Berkeley-CS188-UofSC-CSCE580/README.md

 # CS188 and CSCE580 reversed submission_autograder.py

 CS188 Intro to AI is a course provided for free by UC Berkeley for use by other institutions.
 It is also in use at the University of South Carolina as CSCE580.

+This project provides a useful discussion of client-side verification.
+It is very important to verify scores by rechecking the work that students submit.
+If the score in the `reinforcement.token` is trusted implicitly then it would be trivial to write a version of that token that erroneously states a higher than received score.
+Later in this document is a discussion of RSA keys.
+This is because it was found that the public key included in this project was laughably small.

 ## Getting Started